vtex-apps/release-notes/docs/2019-week-30/new-orderby-options.md

 ---
-title: New ordering options on search result and shelf components
+title: A new way to order search results and shelf components
-description: "Our search results and shelf components may be sorted by new criteria and their default ordering now is Relevance"
+description: "Our search results and shelf components may be sorted according to new criteria and their default order is by Relevance now"
 date: "31/07/2019"
 git: "https://github.com/vtex-apps/release-notes"
 ---

-# New ordering options on search result and shelf components
+# New search result and shelf components order options
 ​
 ​
 ## What has changed
 ​Our search results and shelf products may now be sorted by:

-- Name ascending
+- Name, ascending
-- Name descending
+- Name, descending
 - Release Date
 - Discount
 - Relevance

-Also, The default value of these two components has changed from "Sales" to “Relevance”.
+Also, the default value of these two components has changed from "Sales" to “Relevance”.

-The shelf component and the search results can have their default order changed (by the store owner) by all these new criteria through the store-front and directly by the blocks.
+The shelf components and search results can have their default order changed (by the store owner) to any of these new criteria through the store-front and directly through blocks.

 <img width="200" alt="shop-by-category" src="https://images.ctfassets.net/alneenqid6w5/46JqXbxOVeUa9nqEec63uA/b9067e9de60ca189531363d713c42db4/sort-by-relevance.png">

-Before this improvement, it was only possible to sort the products on these components by
+Before this improvement, product shelf components could only be sorted according to
 - Sales
 - Price: high to low
 - Price: low to high